Named user licensing is a common requirement, that is typically found in

 SaaS

 In a SaaS scenario, you do not need a direct license activation process/event, since licenses are automatically activated upon creation.
-When a user logs into the SaaS application, only the following method needs to be called:

 POST /api/v2/isv/{isv_id}/provisioning/licenses/by_user